 RAVENS and OWLS

-- Mixed age, with children ages 6 – 13 in the same group.
+- May be mixed age, with children ages 6 – 13 in the same group.

 ROBINS and BLUEJAYS